Bone cancer occurs when a tumor, or atypical mass of tissue, forms in a bone. These are called bone sarcomas.

 However, osteosarcoma may form in some people who receive the treatment.
 The use of high doses of radiation may contribute to its development.

 Genetic mutations that raise the risk of developing bone cancer may be inherited, though this is rare.
 Mutations can also happen as the result of radiation or seem to have no specific cause.

 The following may be risk factors for bone cancer:

-- family history of cancer
+- having a family history of cancer, especially bone cancer

 - having received radiation treatment or therapy in the past

 - having Paget’s disease, which is a condition that causes the bones to break down and then grow back atypically

 - currently or previously having had multiple tumors in your cartilage, which is the connective tissue in your bones